themejunkie/scroll-top/readme.txt

 == Changelog ==

+= 0.4 - Coming Soon =
+* Add custom CSS box to give you more control to the scroll top style
+* Add more icon fonts

-= 0.2 - 3/28/2014 =
+= 0.3 - 4/22/2014 =
+* Update Language
+* Add Russian translation
-* Update jQuery plugin
+* Update the jQuery plugin
-* Add scroll top distance control